delta-io/delta-sharing/README.md

 - Run interactively: Start the Spark shell (Scala or Python) with Delta Sharing connector and run the code snippets interactively in the shell.
 - Run as a project: Set up a Maven or SBT project (Scala or Java) with Delta Sharing connector, copy the code snippets into a source file, and run the project.

+If you are using [Databricks Runtime](https://docs.databricks.com/runtime/dbr.html), you can skip this section and follow [Databricks Libraries doc](https://docs.databricks.com/libraries/index.html) to install the connector on your clusters.

 ### Set up interactive shell